oehrij/Reconnect/README.md

 # Reconnect
 Rapid Evaluation of Multispecies Connectivity (Reconnect) R-tool.

 This tool enables the rapid computation of connectivity indicators simultaneously for multiple species dispersal and habitat needs, across large regions of interest.
-Input data need to be in gridded/raster (e.g. '.tif') or shape file (e.g. '.shp') format and describe species habitat, land-cover, or protected area distribution.
+Input data need to be in raster or shape file format and describe species habitat, land-cover, or protected area distribution.
 Cost distances can be computed in case a resistance raster layer is given.
-The Reconnect R-tool application is demonstrated in a recent study available on bioRxiv: [Rapid evaluation of habitat connectivity change to safeguard multispecies persistence in human-transformed landscapes](https://doi.org/10.1101/2023.11.23.568419).
-This work was developed by Jacqueline Oehri as part of a postdoc project collaboration of McGill University and the environmental research firm [Habitat](https://www.habitat-nature.com/) co-supervised by [Dr. Andrew Gonzalez](https://www.thegonzalezlab.org/) and [Dr. Brian Leung](https://leung-lab.github.io/leunglab/).
+The Reconnect R-tool application is demonstrated in a recent study: [Rapid evaluation of habitat connectivity change to safeguard multispecies persistence in human-transformed landscapes](https://doi.org/10.1101/2023.11.23.568419).
+This work was developed as part of a postdoc project collaboration of McGill University and the environmental research firm [Habitat](https://www.habitat-nature.com/) co-supervised by [Dr. Andrew Gonzalez](https://www.thegonzalezlab.org/) and [Dr. Brian Leung](https://leung-lab.github.io/leunglab/).
 Have a look at the [Reconnect documentation](https://github.com/oehrij/Reconnect/blob/main/doc/Reconnect_approach.pdf) for a more detailed description.

 ![Slide2](https://github.com/oehrij/Reconnect/assets/78751500/aff1c93e-cf18-4d70-8393-c9edc3354cf3)